 But it doesn’t exist without you, so please let me know if you find it valuable.

-If you’d like to support The Simple Tarot, you can help by following and sharing the Facebook Page, checking me out on Instagram, sharing these posts on Pinterest, or just sharing these tarot resources with your friends.
+Your support means the world to me, and every little bit helps!
+If you’d like to support The Simple Tarot, you can help by following and sharing the Facebook Page, checking me out on Instagram, sharing the posts on Pinterest, or just sharing these tarot resources with your friends.

 And if you have any tarot-related questions or want to reach out to chat about the cards, just send me an email.
 I’d love to hear from you!